davekinkead/big-data-and-democracy/first_draft.md

 # Communication Between Citizens

-The classical model of communication has four components: the communication source, the message communicated, the medium or channel used, and the receiver of the communication [@lilleber_key_2006, p.
-17].
-The medium may be speech, text printed in a book or pamphlet, sound, images, and video transmitted by mass media.
-The medium affects how quickly a message is conveyed and to how many people can receive it.
-A whispered conversation has a targeted, narrow audience: the source and receiver speak to each other face-to-face.
-A television broadcast potentially has an audience of millions.
-As this example suggests, different media have different levels of accessibility to citizens: anyone capable of hearing and speech can engage in a whispered discussion with another, but a television broadcast requires airtime on a television network.
-The cost of using the medium to communicate with the desired audience affects how accessible it is to each citizen.

-The medium also affects whether messages are *static* or *transient*.
+The medium also affects whether messages are *static* or *ephemeral*.
 Static messages remain accessible after they are communicated, allowing both the original receiver and others to review the message's content at any time.
-Transient messages are not recorded after they are expressed: they exist only in the memories of the source and receiver.
+Ephemeral messages are not recorded after they are expressed: they exist only in the memories of the source and receiver.
 As a result, there is the opportunity to deny or revise the message's content if challenged.
 Static messages remain the same as long as the recording medium it exists, although the message's context may change.
-The sources and receivers of transient messages may record them in a static form so that it may inform or persuade those outside of the message's original audience.
+The sources and receivers of ephemeral messages may record them in a static form so that it may inform or persuade those outside of the message's original audience.

 Communication media also differ in the size of the audience they can reach and whether they can be restricted to specific audiences.
 A whispered conversation is only received by the individuals hearing it.
 It is interpersonal communication.
 The speakers in this situation have a clear intended audience for their message: it is not meant for everyone, and anyone out of earshot will be unaware of what was said.
 In contrast, television broadcasts are available to all who have a television.
 A interpersonal communication may be called a *narrowcast* message, as it is restricted to a specific intended audience.
 This is in contrast with the *broadcast* nature of mass media, where messages are received by those disinterested, neutral, or hostile to the message, as well as the intended audience [@lilleker_key_2006, pp. 46--48].